 October is the month for International Breast Cancer Awareness.
 The Pink Ribbon is very identifiable as the symbol for Breast Cancer Awareness.
 Breast Cancer is attributable to 28% of all cancer diagnosis in women and the second leading cause of female cancer deaths.

 We all love our family however the major risk factor in the development of breast cancer is family genetics.
 If your family has a history of breast cancer then appropriate medical professional check ups, diagnostic testing, self awareness and self examination are essential.

-Breast cancer does not discriminate it affects both Men and Women, the Australian Institute of Health and Welfare, predict that in 2015 we could see as many as 15,600 females and 145 males diagnosed with breast cancer.
+Breast cancer does not discriminate it affects both Men and Women, the Australian Institute of Health and Welfare, this means that approximately 18,235 Australians will be diagnosed with breast cancer in 2018.
+On average, 50 people will be diagnosed with breast cancer every day.

 www.canceraustralia.gov.au Cancer Australia

 www.bcna.org.au Breast Care Network Australian

 Further information on all health topics they can be located at http://www.aihw.gov.au All information, statistics and research in this blog can be located in the websites listed above.